“SDGA’s mission is to move the balance of power back to elected representatives for the ultimate benefit of our children’s education.”

 Donna Green is President of The School District Governance Association of New Hampshire, SDGANH.org.
 She also represents Sandown on the Timberlane Regional School Board (SAU 55).
 In 2016 she won a NH Supreme Court case against Timberlane that established the right of anyone to receive public documents in electronic form if they so exist.
 She is a proud recipient of the Nackey Loeb First Amendment Award (2016).

-- Educating elected school district officials as to their proper role and responsibilities
+- Educating elected school district officials as to their powers and responsibilities

-- Promulgating best practices in good governance and prudent budgeting
+- Sharing best practices in good governance and budgeting

 - Formulating model school district policies so boards will have an independent, alternative resource

-Voting membership is open to past or present elected officials with fiduciary responsibility over a school district budget.
-Non-voting membership is also available for those who share our mission.
+Our membership is largely made up of past or present elected officials with fiduciary responsibility over a school district budget.
+Also among our membership are state representatives and others who share our mission.